Reflection calculus and conservativity spectra: as the algebra of variable-free -theories

 \section{$\fI$ as the algebra of variable-free $\Rc$-theories}

 Another, perhaps even more natural, view of the Ignatiev $\Rcn$-algebra is via an interpretation of the points of $\Ig$ as variable-free $\Rc$-theories.
 It nicely agrees with the arithmetical interpretation in that we can also view such a theory as an arithmetical theory (every variable-free $\Rc$-formula corresponds to an arithmetical sentence).
-This correspondence underlies a formal definition of a map $\teo$ from variable-free $\Rcn$-formulas to $\Rc$-theories below.
 In this section we will presuppose that the language is variable-free and will only consider variable-free formulas and theories.

 A set of strictly positive formulas $T$ is called an \emph{$\Rc$-theory} if $B\in T$ whenever there are $A_1,\dots,A_n\in T$ such that $A_1\land\dots\land A_n\vdash_\Rc B$.
 A theory $T$ is called \emph{improper} if $T$ coincides with the set of all strictly positive formulas, otherwise it is called \emph{proper}.\footnote{We avoid the term `consistent', for even the improper theory corresponds to a consistent set of arithmetical sentences.} A theory is called \emph{bounded} if there is a strictly positive formula $A$ such that $T\subseteq \{B: A\vdash_\Rc B\}$.
 We will use the following basic fact.